DeepElement/winjsrocks/docs/main.md

 These types of components are loaded *after* the core framework has loaded and enables access to all of the goodies (Services/Providers) without any load order mishaps.
 They are loaded in series, so make sure you provide them in the order of dependence.

-To activate, just register your plugin in the `application.configure` plugins collection:
+To activate, register the class plugin class definition in the `WinJSRocks.Application.Instance.configure` options as a `plugins` array:
 ``` javascript
 var WinJSRocks = require('winjsrocks');
 var WinJSRocksExtras = require('winjsrocks-extras');